How Much Does a Mini-Split Cost?

 • Installing a dedicated electrical circuit, $250.

-Buying an ENERGY STAR-certified ductless mini-split can qualify you for valuable tax credits.
-The mini-split tax credit is $300 for certain systems installed at your home through December 31, 2021.
+Installing an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
+The mini-split tax credit is $300 for eligible systems installed at your residence through December 31, 2021.
 We recommend consulting with your tax professional for more information.

 Energy companies in Siloam Springs also usually offer rebates for installing energy-efficient heating and cooling equipment.
-We’ll help you go through this process to ensure you have the best value from your new mini-split unit.
+We’ll help you figure out this process to confirm you have the best value from your new mini-split unit.

-Although buying a mini-split is often costlier than traditional heating and cooling systems, it’s an extremely efficient method to heat and cool troublesome rooms in your residence.
-These involve:
+Although purchasing a mini-split is typically pricier than standard heating and cooling systems, it’s a very efficient way to heat and cool difficult parts of your house.
+These include:

 • Additions.